derrickoswald/Visistrom/README.md

 - in a given month of the year (e.g. July)
 --> not using that at the moment yet

-At the moment using the non-processed data as a proxy prediction
+At the moment, the front-end app prototype uses the non-processed usage data from last year as a proxy prediction.

 **Data source:**